Use the scanners

 Use the scanners in CI/CD

 Integrating any Fluid Attacks scanner into your CI/CD pipeline enables automated security testing throughout your software development lifecycle (SDLC).
 Below are examples of how to configure the SAST scanner on popular CI/CD providers.
-Run on GitHub ...
+Replace the ...

 Exclude findings from scan reports